The Green Man (Amis novel)

-The Green Man (ISBN 978-0-89733-220-0) is a 1969 novel by British author Kingsley Amis.
+The Green Man is a 1969 novel by British author Kingsley Amis.
 A Times Literary Supplement reviewer described The Green Man as "three genres of novel in one": ghost story, moral fable, and comic novel.
-The novel reflects Amis's willingness to experiment with genre novels (e.g., The Alteration (science fiction/alternate history), or Colonel Sun: A James Bond Adventure) while displaying many of the characteristics of his conventional novels, both in superficial aspects such as fogeyishness and problems with alcohol, and in more substantive aspects such as a self-reflective observation of human cruelty and selfishness in everyday relations.
+The novel reflects Amis's willingness to experiment with genre novels (e.g., The Alteration, a science fiction and alternate history work, or Colonel Sun: A James Bond Adventure) while displaying many of the characteristics of his conventional novels, both in superficial aspects such as fogeyishness and problems with alcohol, and in more substantive aspects such as a self-reflective observation of human cruelty and selfishness in everyday relations.

 Setting

 The novel is set in and around The Green Man, an inn near the town of Baldock owned by Maurice Allington, a 53-year-old man with a second wife, a teenage daughter and an 80-year-old father living with him in the inn's upstairs apartment.
 The inn and its name date back to the 14th century, and the inn's charm is further embellished by a history of haunting related to a 17th-century owner, Thomas Underhill, a Cambridge scholar who dabbled in the occult.
 Underhill was associated with two unsolved murders, including that of his wife, which could not be traced back to him.